Sourdough Cinnamon Sugar Muffins

 Instructions

 - Mix dry ingredients.
-In a large bowl, whisk together the flour, baking powder, salt, and nutmeg.
+In a large bowl, whisk together the flour, baking powder, salt, and ground allspice.

 - Make batter.
 In a separate bowl, cream together the 1 cup sugar and shortening until light and fluffy.
-Beat in the eggs one at a time, then stir in the dry ingredients and milk alternately (a third of the dry ingredients,half the milk, next third of the dry ingredients, next half of milk, then the final third of dry ingredients.
+Beat in the eggs one at a time, then stir in the dry ingredients and milk alternately (a third of the dry ingredients, half the milk, a third of the dry ingredients, last half of milk, then the final third of dry ingredients).
 Stir in the sourdough starter by hand, scraping the bowl to make sure everything is incorporated.

 - Bake.
 Bake for 20-25 minutes, or until a toothpick inserted into the center comes out clean.